spatie/laravel-medialibrary/README.md

 To create derived images [GD](http://php.net/manual/en/book.image.php) should be installed on your server.
 For the creation of thumbnails of pdf's you should also install [Imagick](http://php.net/manual/en/imagick.setresolution.php).

-On Ubuntu you can install it by issuing this command:
+On Ubuntu you can install Imagick by issuing this command:
 ```bash
 sudo apt-get install imagemagick php5-imagick
 ```